Group

 Vernal Pool Caddisflies, Amphibian Egg Masses, and Fairy Shrimp

 Vernal pools contribute to the biodiversity of healthy forest ecosystems .
 The pools fill up each spring with melting snow and rainfall and dry out as the weather gets warmer and dryer.
 This cycle of filling and drying loads the pools with nutrients and prevents fish predators from settling in.
 For this reason, vernal pools support a variety of life that is tightly adapted to temporary waters including fairy shrimp, certain species of amphibians, and some types of caddisflies.
-In the early spring, vernal pools brim with life while other areas of the forest are quiet, and they provide food for birds, mammals, reptiles, and other amphibians spring through fall.
+In the early spring, vernal pools brim with life while other areas of the forest are quiet.
+They provide food for birds, mammals, reptiles, and other amphibians spring through fall.

-Climate change means changing temperatures and precipitation patterns: this will affect when the vernal pools fill and when they dry out.
+Climate change means changing temperatures and precipitation patterns: this may affect when the vernal pools fill and when they dry out.
 We need your help to understand where vernal pool species are now so we can track how climate change might affect them.
 Join our project by searching vernal pools in your area and reporting which species you do (or don't) find.
 Contribute to this project in the spring when vernal pools are full.
 Be careful not to disturb the precious and fragile vernal pool habitats!

 Learn more: